ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 ;;
 ```

-The function `Slice.fork_join2` requires an uncontended slice, splits it at an index, and provides the two halves to two parallel tasks at uncontended.
+The function `Slice.fork_join2` requires an `uncontended` slice, splits it at an index, and provides the two halves to two parallel tasks at `uncontended`.
-Since each task can only access a separate portion of the array&mdash;and the slices are local, so don't escape&mdash;this is safe.
+Since each task can only access a separate portion of the array&mdash;and the slices are `local`, so don't escape&mdash;this is safe.

 To run our parallel quicksort, we need to get an implementation of parallelism from a scheduler.
 For example, using `Parallel_scheduler_work_stealing`: